 THINGS TO BEAR IN MIND ABOUT GETTING A WIG:

 Scarves.
 You don’t need to buy special scarves to wear on your head.
 You may have some already that you can use.
 Tying scarves on your head can be tricky (so they don’t come unravelled in public) but there are a lot of online tutorials to help you.
 Pinterest and YouTube are good places to start, and there are more listed in the helpful link section below.

 Hats.
 There are also a lot of places which sell hats which look like scarves but which are already tied.
 If you choose to buy some of these then looking online is a minefield.
 There is a lot to choose from online.
 The best thing is to set aside an afternoon, pop the kettle on, make a cup of tea and search online for what you like.

 Whether you plan to wear scarves or hats or both, make sure you have a couple so that you always have one to wear if one is in the wash.
 And look for natural, soft fabrics because your scalp will be sensitive.

 Night caps.
 Definitely get a couple of night caps.
 Having a bald head at night is chilly.
 Plus your scalp can feel very sensitive against a pillow.
-A lovely friend bought me two bamboo night caps, says Sara, which were the best present ever and I cannot recommend them enough.

 If you google “chemo hair loss henna tattoos” and look at the images you will see some absolutely beautiful bald heads.